PJB-2023-317

 Abstract

-Selection of adoptable germplasm along with to adequate soil moisture availability is key factor for maximizing plant growth and yield, particularly in rainfed environment.
-Keeping the impact of huge rainfed belt of Khyber Pakhtunkhwa, forty genotypes of wheat which include four local landraces having diverse genetic makeup were collected from different agro-ecological zones of Pakistan and tested in the laboratory for coleoptile, shoot and root length.
-It was observed that coleoptile length had positive correlation with root length (R2 = 0.1874 P<0.05) and shoot length (R2 = 0.4455 P<0.05).
-A positive and significant correlation (R2 = 0.5285 P<0.05) was noted between root and shoot length as well.
-The coleoptile length was maximum in wheat variety NIFA-Insaf while minimum in variety Faislabad-2008.
-Thereafter five different moisture levels (100%, 80%, 60%, 40% & 20% of total field capacity [TFC]) on two wheat genotypes (“NIFA-Insaf” and “Faisalabad-2008” bearing long and short coleoptile, respectively observed from laboratory experiment) were tested in field to examine the effectiveness of multiple moisture levels.
-These moisture levels at various capacities (%) were maintained in pots by applying measured quantity of water, when it reached below their respective pre-determined lower limits of specific moisture range during complete growth time.
+Selection of adoptable germplasm along with adequate soil moisture availability is key factor for maximizing plant growth and yield, particularly in rainfed environment.
+Keeping the impact of huge rainfed belt of Khyber Pakhtunkhwa, forty genotypes of wheat which include four local landraces having varied genetic makeup were collected from different agro-ecological zones of Pakistan and tested in the laboratory for coleoptile, shoot, and root length.
+It was observed that coleoptile length had positive correlation with root length (R2 = 0.1874 p<0.05) and shoot length (R2 = 0.4455 p<0.05).
+A positive and significant correlation (R2 = 0.5285 p<0.05) was noted between root and shoot length as well.
+The coleoptile length was maximum in wheat NIFA-Insaf while minimum in Faislabad-2008.
+Thereafter five different moisture levels (100%, 80%, 60%, 40% 20% of total field capacity [TFC]) on two wheat genotypes (“NIFA-Insaf” and “Faisalabad-2008” bearing long and short coleoptile, respectively observed from laboratory experiment) were tested in field to examine the effectiveness of multiple moisture levels.
+These moisture levels at various capacities (%) were maintained in pots by applying measured quantity of water when it reached below their respective pre-determined lower limits of specific moisture range during complete growth time.
 Various growth and yield parameters were significantly affected, both by wheat genotypes and moisture levels.
-At availability of 100% soil moisture boosted up plant growth and development, which ultimately caused different traits to perform at their maximum capacities.
-The study showed maximum grain yield of 5554.4 & 5378.2 kg ha-1 for year-1st and year-2nd, respectively by interactive combination of NIFA-Insaf at 100% TFC.
+At availability of 100% soil moisture boosted plant growth and development, which ultimately caused different traits to perform at their maximum capacities.
+Study showed the maximum grain yield of 5554.4, 5378.2 kg ha-1 for respectively by interactive combination of NIFA-Insaf at 100% TFC.
 Likewise, the use of 80% TFC also gave better results for NIFA-Insaf, which might be due to better utilization of moisture and other resources made available because of longer coleoptile.
-As regards to genotypes ‘Faisalabad-2008’ (having shorter coleoptile) resulted better were recorded when 100% moisture was available, but a remarkable yield reduction was observed with decrease in irrigation levels.
-However, under moisture reduced environments, NIFA-Insaf performed better than Faisalabad-2008.
-Keywords: Germplasm, yield, rainfed environment, local landraces.
+As regards genotypes, ‘Faisalabad-2008’ (having shorter coleoptile) with 100% moisture but a remarkable yield reduction was observed with a decrease in irrigation.
+However, under moisture reduced-environments, NIFA-Insaf performed better than Faisalabad-2008

 To Cite this article: